1890-1903

 2020

 Morden Chamber of Commerce & Corn & Apple Festival moved back to the newly constructed 379 Stephen Street where they own condominium office space on the main floor.
-As the COVID-19 pandemic gripped the world the chamber worked closely with the Province of Manitoba on numerous emergency funding reliefs for business and kept members informed on evolving government programs and public health orders.
+As the COVID-19 pandemic gripped the world the chamber worked closely with the Province of Manitoba on numerous emergency funding reliefs for business and kept members informed on evolving federal and provincial government programs and public health orders.